Thank you! Your submission has been received!

 Refrigerator water filters deliver clean water for drinking and ice, and we barely notice them because they are directly connected to a water line.
 These filters rely on dense activated carbon cores enclosed within sturdy plastic shells.

 In a new refrigerator filter, CT highlights the robust, porous structure of the carbon core.
 This setup is ideal for trapping particles, chlorine, and even some volatile organic compounds.
 Over time, as the filter absorbs these impurities, the core grows noticeably denser as the filter absorbs contaminants day in and day out.
-Notice the reversal in the relative density of the components: initially, the plastic casing was the densest element, but over time, the filtration media becomes markedly denser than the outer shell.
+Initially, the plastic casing was the densest element, but after months of use, the filtration media becomes markedly denser than the outer shell.

 Reverse osmosis filters take water purification to the next level, using a semi-permeable membrane composed of tightly wound layers of synthetic material.
 These layers create microscopic pores that allow water molecules to pass through while blocking contaminants like salts, minerals, and chemicals.
 The membrane is often supported by a mesh or fabric backing and enclosed in a cylindrical housing for durability and ease of installation.
 Reverse osmosis systems are the go-to for ultra-clean water.